RobertHSchmidt/springframework/spring-projects/trunk/spring-ldap/spring-ldap/readme.txt

 programming, such as creating, looping through NamingEnumerations, handling Exceptions and cleaning up resources.
-This leaves the programmer to handle the important stuff - where to find data (DNs and Filters) and what do do with it (map to and from domain objects, bind, modify, unbind, etc.), in the same way that JdbcTemplate releives the programmer of all but the actual SQL and how the data maps to the domain model.
+This leaves the programmer to handle the important stuff - where to find data (DNs and Filters) and what do do with it (map to and from domain objects, bind, modify, unbind, etc.), in the same way that JdbcTemplate relieves the programmer of all but the actual SQL and how the data maps to the domain model.

 In addition to this, Spring-LDAP provides Exception translation from NamingExceptions